Machine learning juggernaut

 Earlier this year we jointly built a Qubole-Snowflake Apache Spark integration with Snowflake to enable data teams to build, train and put in production powerful machine learning (ML) and artificial intelligence (AI) models in Spark using information stored in Snowflake.
 The integration also enables data engineers to use Qubole to read and write data in Snowflake for advanced data preparation such as data wrangling and data augmentation to refine existing Snowflake data sets.

 Since its launch, the Qubole-Snowflake integration is used by several of our joint customers to deploy machine learning on Snowflake data leveraging Qubole’s Apache Spark capabilities.
 We also enable access to popular cloud data warehouses such as Azure SQL Data Warehouse or AWS Redshift.

-I want to share a real-life example to demonstrate how machine learning on data warehouse is used.
+I want to share a real-life example to demonstrate machine learning on the data warehouse.
 One of our retail customers is using machine learning to create customer segmentation for their next generation personalization engine.
 They are using the Qubole-Snowflake connector to read 30 million records, classify these into 1700 different segments based on numerous attributes and write them back into the data warehouse.
 These granular segments are used for creating a highly personalized product and promotion offers.